rafael2k/ppkb-layouts/README.md

 #### Compiling the Kernel

 If you have a device that is faster than the PinePhone (Pro), you might want to cross-compile on that device instead.
-To do so on a non-ARM device, install the appropriate package for your distro as described [here](https://wiki.pine64.org/wiki/Cross-compiling#Installing_the_Toolchain).
+To do so on a non-ARM64 device, install the appropriate package for your distro as described [here](https://wiki.pine64.org/wiki/Cross-compiling#Installing_the_Toolchain).
 The following describes how to compile a modified Megi kernel as used in Arch, on Arch.
 Install `base-devel` if you haven’t already.
 Replace the path to the patch file with yours and your desired patch file.

 ```
 git clone https://github.com/dreemurrs-embedded/Pine64-Arch.git